Uganda vote 'not 100% free, credible,' election observer says | DW | 16.01.2021

 DW: Would you describe the January 14 elections as free and fair?

 Charity Kalebbio Ahimbisibwe: That's a very tough question to answer.
-You see, if you're going to talk about a free and fair election, you have to talk about the quality of the campaign, you have to talk about the nomination, you have to talk about both the pre- and the during process.
-And the Electoral Commission has done so well during the during process — the time of voting up to end of voting — in terms of updating the public, but the pre- had a lot of problems.
-It had violence in it, it had a limited time frame, it had the one point where 2 million Ugandans were not given a chance to register, It had little organization of polling stations.
+You see, if you're going to talk about a free and fair election, you have to talk about the quality of the campaign, you have to talk about the nomination, you have to talk about both the "pre-" and the "during" process.
+And the Electoral Commission has done so well during the "during" process — the time of voting up to end of voting — in terms of updating the public, but the "pre-" had a lot of problems.
+It had violence in it, it had a limited time frame, it had the one point where two million Ugandans were not given a chance to register, It had little organization of polling stations.

 It also had the lack of participation because the voters were not given a chance to interact with their candidates in rallies because of COVID-19.
 So they ended up not having sufficient information.